tttor/ctrl-foundation/method/value-based/vin_tamar_2016.md

 * is not this: plan to lean
 > @intro: ...
 The sequential nature of decision making in RL is inherently different than the one-step decisions in supervised learning, and in general **requires some form of planning**..
+* what kind of planning used in:
+> @sec 3: ... any standard planning algorithm can be used to obtain the value function